◊◊◊◊

 After chopping cauliflower in a food processor, add the egg, onion, soy flour, salt, and pepper.
 Mix well.
 Fry in olive oil, browning well on each side.

-Serve as is, or with cheese melted on top.
-In Phase 2, can serve with fat-free sour cream if desired.
+Serve as is or with cheese melted on top or topped with a dollop of sour cream if.

 Cauliflower Popcorn